eead-csic-eesa/fingerPro/README.md

 **Latorre, B., Lizaga, I., Gaspar, L., Navas, A., 2021.
 A novel method for analysing consistency and unravelling multiple solutions in sediment fingerprinting.
 Science of The Total Environment 789, 147804. https://doi.org/10.1016/j.scitotenv.2021.147804**

+**Lizaga, I., Latorre, B., Gaspar, L., Navas, A., 2022.
+Combined use of geochemistry and compound-specific stable isotopes for sediment fingerprinting and tracing.
+Science of The Total Environment 832, 154834. https://doi.org/10.1016/j.scitotenv.2022.154834**

 and also refer to the code as:

 **Lizaga I., Latorre B., Gaspar L., Navas A., (2018) fingerPro: An R package for sediment source tracing, https://doi.org/10.5281/zenodo.1402029**.